Please click on individual policies listed below to view the details.

 Conflict of Interest

-In carrying out its accreditation responsibilities, the Commission on Independent Schools of the New England Association of Schools and Colleges seeks to ensure that its decisions are based solely on the application of professional judgment to the information resulting from its processes.
+In carrying out its accreditation responsibilities, the Commission on Independent Schools of the New England Association of Schools and Colleges (NEASC-CIS) seeks to ensure that its decisions are based solely on the application of professional judgment to the information resulting from its processes.
 Therefore, it seeks to avoid both the reality and the appearance of conflict of interest.
 For purposes of this policy statement, conflict of interest is defined as:

 A circumstance in which an individual’s capacity to make an impartial or unbiased accreditation decision may be affected because of a prior, current, or anticipated institutional affiliation(s), other significant relationship(s), or association(s) with the institution under review.

 The following examples are meant to be illustrative:

 - employee, board member, appointee, consultant, or graduate

 Other Significant Relationships: